rishap777/gitPractice/README.md

 # gitPractice
-This repository is created to learn and practice the GIT VCS,
+This repository is created to learn and practice the GIT VCS Hence do not pull this repo,
+I created this for my pactice .